Ivett Ördög

 Actions

-Ivett Ördög is a public speaker and the creator of Lean Poker, a gamified devops training tool that teaches agile, lean and continuous deployment practices to developers.
-She is based in Bavaria, Germany and has over 15 years of experience in software development and leadership.
+Ivett Ördög is a public speaker and the creator of Lean Developer Experience (aka Lean Poker), a gamified DevOps training tool that teaches agile, lean and continuous deployment practices to developers.
+She is based in Bavaria, Germany and has over 25 years of professional experience in software development and 15 in leadership.
 She is passionate about innovation, collaboration and learning, and enjoys sharing her knowledge and insights with others.
+She is also the creator and host of the @NextIncrement YouTube channel.

 Area of Expertise